Evolving Art Experiences

 These interactive setups let viewers get their hands virtually “dirty”, experiencing art in ways old-school exhibits can’t compete with.
 For example, the Smithsonian Institution has this rad app, Skin and Bone, where you can reveal skeletons with all their skin and muscles attached, letting you explore history.

-Read my guide on implementing computer vision into your installations
+Read my guide on implementing computer vision into your installations or explore my guide on building an Automated Gardening System with ESP32 Microcontrollers for an Art installation.

 Engaging with Immersive Technologies